Psychotherapy, the Next Expose' - Two

 “Tell the school you’ll have to remove him because you can’t afford the private school fees plus psychological analysis.
 The school will tell you that he doesn’t have any problem.”

-She called me two days later; it went as I had said; the school, which had a link with a psychologist, (and no doubt received decent ‘referral’ payments), now decided that there was nothing wrong with the child.
+She called me two days later.
+It went as I had predicted.
+The school, which had a link with a psychologist, (and no doubt received decent ‘referral’ payments), now decided that there was nothing wrong with the child.

 She removed the child from the school, anyway.